How Ruth lost 4 & a half stone & transformed her health & fitness!

 Thanks Joe, for your unfailing positivity, as well as your expertise on the human body and fitness.
 For me, it’s a winning combination!”
 Ruth

-In the 13 months Ruth has been undergoing Personal Training, as well as drastically improving her fitness & strength, she has also lost an incredible 56lbs in weight (4 stone), dropped 26cm off her waist & has lowered her blood sugar back down to normal levels.
+Ruth has now been undergoing Personal Training since July 2019 & as well as drastically improving her fitness & strength, she has also lost an incredible 64lbs in weight (4 stone 8lbs)*, dropped 28cm off her waist* & has lowered her blood sugar back down to normal levels.
 Keep up the amazing work Ruth!

 August 26, 2020